-Victor Despature also has accounting expertise, having practised as a Chartered Accountant and an auditor from 1983 to 2004.
+Victor Despature has accounting expertise.
+He has been a Chartered Accountant and an Auditor from 1983 to 2004.
 Since then, he served as the General Manager of a major family-owned group from 2002 to 2006 and as the Chairman of the Legal Committee from 2002 to 2008.
-He has been a member of the Remuneration Committee since 2002.
+He is currently Chairman of the Supervisory Board since 2012 and member of the Remuneration Committee since 2002.
 He has also been managing a medium-sized company in the aeronautic sub-contracting sector since 2002.